s-AVE/AdventureWorksCompany/README.md

 Adventure Works recorded strong and consistent revenue growth throughout January 2020 – June 2022.
-Total revenue grew from $5.4M (2020) to $9.7M (2021), and the first half of 2022 alone already reached $9.2M — indicating that full-year 2022 could potentially exceed $18M if the trend continues.
+Total revenue grew from $5.4M (2020) to $9.7M (2021), and the first half of 2022 alone already reached $9.2M indicating that full year 2022 could potentially exceed $18M if the trend continues.
 This growth was primarily driven by the expansion of the Accessories product line and the steady performance of Bikes as the most profitable category.